 Daydream mode is a fairly recent feature, so there aren’t as many third-party options as there are for things like Android’s home screen widgets.
 It’s also tough to design good Daydreams that display useful information in an unobtrusive fashion without overwhelming the user — what else is there to display in Daydream mode?

-Get more more interesting article like this in your inbox
+Get more more interesting article like this

 Subscribe to our mailing list and get daily new articles and updates to your email inbox.